-In the previous Academic Year 2021/2022, schools reopened in phases and Phase 4 operated throughout Term III 2021/2022, which involved the physical return to school of all students of public and private schools at the ECCE, primary and secondary levels.
-This level of attendance will be expected to continue for the Academic Year 2022/2023.
-The following general guidelines are intended for implementation at schools in Trinidad and Tobago for the Academic Year 2022/2023.
-These guidelines for the operations of schools take into consideration the new legislation issued by the Ministry of Health and are subject to adjustments should the health circumstances change.
+The following general guidelines are intended for implementation at schools in Trinidad and Tobago for Academic Year 2022/2023 - Term 2.
+These guidelines for the operations of schools should continue to take into consideration the new legislation issued by the Ministry of Health and are subject to adjustments should the health circumstances change.